Kyrie21323/Capstone/README.md

 ✅ Upload resumes for intelligent matching
 ✅ Select which sessions to attend
 ✅ Tinder-style matching interface with session filtering
-✅ View confirmed matches with auto-assigned meetings
-✅ Real-time web notifications for matches
-✅ Automatic email calendar invites
+✅ Instant Meeting Assignment: Matches are automatically scheduled in real-time ✅ Real-time web and browser notifications for matches ✅ Automatic email calendar invites

 ### For Event Managers